Sprint Application FAQs

 TIME COMMITMENT:

-• Mandatory: Attend Thursday evening 13 March in-person Pre-Sprint Meet-n-Greet Session (details to come).
+Mandatory: Attend Thursday evening 12 March in-person Pre-Sprint Meet-n-Greet Session (dates & location TBC).

-• Mandatory: Attend and participate in all interactive, pre-Sprint training and learning modules in preparation for Sprint 2025 (details to come).
+Mandatory: Attend and participate in all interactive, pre-Sprint training and learning modules in preparation for Sprint 2025 (14 Jan-25 Feb 2026).

 Q: My school is not a participating school, but I still want to participate.
 What should I do?

 A: No problem!
-Students from non-participating schools are welcome to apply to LWOW Sprint 2025, just like students from participating schools.
+Students from non-participating schools are welcome to apply to LWOW Sprint, just like students from participating schools, though participating schools will have first priority.
 There is no difference in fees.
-However, applicants must either be currently enrolled or recent graduates of a law or business program to be eligible to apply.
+However, applicants MUST be a student currently enrolled in a law or business program to be eligible to apply.

 Q: What is a Project of Worth?